matcho/seafile-rmdsm/README.md

 ## about

-A CLI program to retrieve single files from Seafile, using Seafile HTTP API
+A CLI program for non-interactive retrieval of files and folders from Seafile, using Seafile HTTP API

 ## install